cvoronin/android-groovy-swissknife-dagger2/README.md

 # SimpleGroovyApp

-This is a very simple Groovy-Android project.
-It can be used as template.
+It is a simple android project, it contains:
+- Groovy
+- Swisskife
+- and Dagger 2